Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Still advisable to get traditional SSL certificate

 Cloudflare is a content delivery network that helps people improve their website security and performance.
-It’s not a certificate authority like Let’s Encrypt, so they don’t issue SSL certificates, but they can help you accomplish some of the same goals.
+It’s not a certificate authority like Let’s Encrypt, so it doesn’t issue SSL certificates, but it can help you accomplish some of the same goals.

 You can start using Cloudflare immediately, regardless of the platform you are on.
 Simply sign up for a free account and change your domain nameservers to Cloudflare.
 That way, all traffic to your website will be routed through Cloudflare, where malicious attacks are stopped in their tracks.

 You don’t have to worry about SAN and Wildcard certificates, because you can cover as many domains and subdomains as you like via Cloudflare.

 Basically, you let Cloudflare handle all the SSL certificates on their servers.
 Instead of managing your own certificates, Cloudflare is like the bouncer to your nightclub.
 No bad apples get in the door.